 We urge U.S. citizens in Venezuela who are safe to contact their loved ones directly and/or update their social media status.

 Notify the Department about U.S. Citizens in Venezuela:

 If you are concerned about a U.S. citizen in Venezuela, you may inform the Department of State through the following ways:

 - Email VenezuelaEmergencyUSC@state.gov and provide as much information as possible (at a minimum, please provide the full name, gender, and last known location of the U.S. citizen); or

 - Call us at 1-888-407-4747 (from the U.S. & Canada), +1-202-501-4444 (from Overseas)

 Please also see the latest Travel Advisory on the Travel.State.Gov website for additional information.

 Assistance for U.S. Citizens in Venezuela:

 The safety and security of U.S. citizens is our highest priority.
-U.S. citizens who choose to remain in Venezuela are encouraged to notify the U.S. government of their presence in the country by entering their information in Task Force Alert and by enrolling in the Smart Traveler Enrollment Program to receive updates.
+U.S. citizens who choose to remain in Venezuela are encouraged to notify the U.S. government of their presence in the country by enrolling in the Smart Traveler Enrollment Program to receive updates.